Biden taps Jaime Harrison to serve as Democratic chairman

 Harrison served previously as South Carolina Democratic Party chairman.
 He ran for DNC chair in 2017, when Tom Perez was elected to become the party’s first Latino chairman.
 A Yale University and Georgetown Law Graduate who tells often of growing up in poverty in South Carolina, Harrison first rose to prominence in working on Capitol Hill in Clyburn’s whip office.

-Harrison challenged Republican Sen. Lindsey Graham in 2020, drawing record sums of campaign contributions from across the country.
+Harrison challenged Graham in 2020, drawing record sums of campaign contributions from across the country.
 But Graham, a close ally of President Donald Trump, ultimately won by nearly 10 percentage points, a margin fueled by strong turnout among the president’s base.

 On Thursday, Graham tweeted congratulations to his former rival, saying of Harrison he was “confident he will do a good job representing the Democratic cause” and calling him “a formidable opponent.”

+Trav Robertson, who succeeded Harrison as chairman of South Carolina’s Democrats, told The Associated Press on Thursday that Harrison could be a national chairman “who understands the trials and tribulations of state parties, especially in the South, and in other regions of our country that might get overlooked.”

-In November, announcing the launch of a PAC to boost Democrats across the country, Harrison told The Associated Press that his resumé uniquely qualified him to lead the national party officially, noting state and national-level party experience, work on Capitol Hill and as a candidate, and existing relationships with both Biden and Vice President-elect Kamala Harris.
+In November, announcing the launch of a PAC to boost Democrats across the country, Harrison told AP that his resumé uniquely qualified him to lead the national party officially, noting state and national-level party experience, work on Capitol Hill and as a candidate, and existing relationships with both Biden and Vice President-elect Kamala Harris.

 “I don’t think there are very many folks that you could find who have probably done all of those things and can step up into the DNC wearing those many hats, and understand the route that we need to take to rebuild our party,” Harrison told the AP.
 “If the president-elect asked me, I would be happy to serve, to build back, better.”